sashinpivotal/dsa-java-review-doc/README.md

 - Can a sub-class access private fields or methods of a parent class?
 - Is the following code going to work?
   If no, can compiler detect the problem?
+(In other words, Is this compile time exception or runtime exception?)
+- Note that *getMonthlySalary()* method is defined in the *SalaryEmployee* class not *Employee* class

 ```
 Employee employee = new SalariedEmployee(..);
 String name = employee.getName();
-double salary = employee.getSalary()
+double salary = employee.getMonthlySalary();
 ```

 ## Lab Step 3 - Polymorphism (30 minutes)

+In this step, you are going to add different behavior to sub-classes - sub-classes will override a method of a parent class - and observe polymorphic behavior of Java.

 ### Concepts that are exercised

+- Polymorphism
+  - What is it?
+  - What is an example of polymorphic behavior in Java?

 - Overriding methods
   - What is an "overriding method"?
 When do you want to use it?

-- Polymorphism
-  - What is it?
-  - What is an example of polymorphic behavior in Java?

 ### Concrete steps to take